xrdocs/design/_blogs/peering-fabric-test.md

 # Peering Fabric Telemetry

-Once a peering fabric is deployed, it is extremely important to monitor the health of the fabric as well as harness the wealth of data provided by the enhanced telemetry on the NCS5500 platform and IOS-XR.
+Once a Peering Fabric is deployed, it is extremely important to monitor the health of the fabric as well as harness the wealth of data provided by the enhanced telemetry on the NCS5500 platform and IOS-XR.
 Through streaming data mechanisms such as Model-Driven Telemetry, BMP, and